Skip to main content

 note

-In addition to the required handlers, MessageListView also provides some optional listeners.
+In addition to the required handlers, MessageListView also provides optional listeners.
 They are also set by default if you use bindView.

 messageListView.setMessageClickListener { message: Message ->